mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 layout: post
 ---

+I have recently read [The Book of Why (TBoW)](http://bayes.cs.ucla.edu/WHY/) by Judea Pearl and Dana McKenzie.
+It is an introduction to causal inference, which aims to answer causal questions using data.
+The book is written from the perspective of J. Pearl, who has made major contributions to this field.

+Through 10 chapters, the book illustrates key concepts of causal analysis with applications.
+A number of pages also discuss the differences between traditional stats and causal analysis, and J. Pearl's own experience (and frustrations) sometimes come out from the tone and anecdotes.

+Though I think the book could have done with fewer autobiographic passages, it is a useful introduction to causal thinking for beginners like myself.
+The focus of the book is primarly on the practical benefits of causal theory, and thus it avoids a common pitfall of academic debates - I am looking at you, bayesians vs frequentists.

+As I read the book and discovered this new discuples, my main questions have been
+- What does causal analysis allow me to achieve beyond what mainstream statistics already does?
+    - Does it provide better or faster answers to the same problems?
+    - Can it help me solve new problems?
+- How do I get started?
+    - What is the aboslute minimum theoretical baggage needed to start applying causal analysis to real-world problems?
+    - What software packages should I get familiar with?

+In this blog article, I will try and answer the first question using a case study on employee racial discrimination.
+As chapter 9 of TBoW explains, traditional ansalyses have not given a satisfying answer to this important class of problems.

+In what follows, I will try and apply causal inference tools to unpick the problems behind a  question like "does organisation XYZ discriminate against its people?".
+I will be mostly concerend with the intuitions rather than mathematical rigour and the ability to generalise to other problem classes.
+I write this blog mostly for myself, to check if I really understood what TBoW had to say about mediation analysis.

+- minimalist code
+- intuitions behind math equations

+[
 I have recently read Judea Pearl and Dana McKenzie’s [The Book of Why (TBoW)](http://bayes.cs.ucla.edu/WHY/), which is an introduction to causal inference.
 I found the book to be autobiographical as it describes the tensions and frustrations experienced by J. Peal with traditional statistics, which seeks to learn from data without assuming a particular model.
 Causal inference, meanwhile, requires a model-based view, i.e. an assumption about the generative mechanism underlying the observed data.

 Pearl bases his demonstration of the benefits of causal theory on real-world problems that need solving.
 In doig so, he avoids a common pitfall of engaging only on a philosophical level, which I have found to be sterile and unconvincing.
 (For example, see the endless debates between frequentist and bayesian statistics.)
 Instead, when asked to choose between the scientific status quo and an alternative - here, the so-called Causal Revolution - one should ask “How does the new thing help to solve existing problems better/faster?
 Does it help to solve new problems?”.
 In this blog article, I apply causal analysis to a classic problem in statistical inference.
 I will also play with causal diagrams to assess if they are as useful as J. Pearl claims.

+- don't assess the book as a literary commentary but discuss its main conclusions - ]
 ### Promotion cycles at BigBankCorp

-Chapter [5] of TBoW discusess the Berkeley admission paradox, where the Dean of the Berkeley university asked if the admission process discriminated against women.
+In Chapter 9, TBoW discusess the Berkeley admission paradox, where the Dean of the Berkeley university asked if the admission process discriminated against women.
 An analysis of admissions by gender showed that, while total admission rates were lower for female, they were higher or equal to males for each department.
 In what follows, I apply the same type of problem in a slightly different context where the head of a HR department asks if promotions are fair towards minority candidates.
 I use synthetic data to playa round with causal analysis tools to provide an answer.

+- Note: later realised that The HR admission use case is another popular use case described in various paper by Pearl
+- Note: 8572 employees, which comprises of 35% BAME employees ; two departments
+- What questions asked?

 [This is an example of Simpson’s paradox, which is not really a paradox after we realise that females applied to departments with lower admission rates.
 However, it's not clear if Berkeley's admissions were unfair towards female applicants.]